Fraudulent identity documents and Modern Slavery

 In the cases I dealt with, interestingly, we were consistently seeing the same methods used to recruit victims and prevent them from escaping, irrespective of the type and nature of exploitation.

 One main method used by traffickers was to withhold their victim’s identity documents once they had arrived in the UK.
-These were often replaced with fraudulent documents to gain employment in legitimate work, as well as masking their true nationality and gaining access to benefits.
+These were often replaced with fraudulent identity documents to gain employment in legitimate work, as well as masking their true nationality and gaining access to benefits.

 The victims were being forced to work around the clock for next to no wage, with any payments going directly to their traffickers.
 And what we were seeing on the ground matched what was happening globally; the International Labour Organisation’s (ILO) Special Action Program to Combat Forced Labour (SAP-FL) had also identified document retention as one of several common indicators of modern slavery.